ligggnin/ligggnin.github.io/projects/index.md

 ---
-layout: project
+layout: photography
-title: All Projects
+title: All images
-excerpt: "A List of Projects"
+excerpt: "A List of Images"
 comments: false
 ---